 - Toilet paper and paper towel tubes

 - Cloth made from natural materials like cotton and wool

 What not to compost

 Meat and dairy products.
 These can begin to smell and will attract animals.
-That’s not to say they won’t break down into compost — they will.
+That’s not to say they won’t break down — they will.
 If you’re not concerned about odor or attracting animals, you can certainly add small amounts of these to your pile.
 Another way to dispose of meat and dairy that will benefit your garden?
 Bury it.